cinemanjac/forecast-metrics-integration/sql/README.md

 ### Execution Notes

-BigQuery free tier does not allow DML operations (e.g., MERGE) without billing enabled.
+BigQuery free tier does not allow "MERGE" operation without billing enabled.

 To explore the project:

 1. Run `02_metrics_calculation.sql` to see how metrics are calculated
-2. Review `03_metrics_merge.sql` to understand how results are integrated into the main dataset in production
+2. Review `03_metrics_merge.sql` to understand how results are integrated into the main dataset in a production setup

+If billing is enabled, you can run `03_metrics_merge.sql` and observe the updates applied to the dataset.

 ---